natenichols/constexpr-typeinfo-less/paper.md

-The concerns raised by the implementers so far have been mostly around having to bring the name mangler from the backend and make it accessible to the compiler front-end, because the obvious implementation is to define the comparison result on the mangled type strings.
+The concerns raised by the implementers so far have been mostly around having to bring the name mangler from the backend and make it accessible to the compiler front-end, because the obvious implementation is to define the comparison result on the mangled type strings; this option has been rejected by EWG.

 Making this order match up with `type_info::before` is a matter of bringing the name mangler for the correct platform to the frontend.